patrick-kidger/equinox/docs/pattern.md

         coeffs = ...  # some implementation
         super().__init__(coeffs)
 ```
 but once you have multiple classes involved, then splitting up your initialisation like this very quickly becomes far less readable.
 (And a reliable source of bugs.)
-Overall, we mandate that `__init__` methods only appear once, on our final concrete classes.
+Overall, we mandate that `__init__` methods and (non-abstract) fields may only be defined on concrete classes.
+Equinox supports checking this via a `strict=True` flag, passes as `class Foo(eqx.Module, strict=True)`.

 ## Level 3: implement methods precisely once, and concrete-means-final